Xylem (XYL)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Xylem grew its sales at an excellent 12.8% compounded annual growth rate.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can put up a good quarter or two, but many enduring ones grow for years.
+Luckily, Xylem’s sales grew at an excellent 13.1% compounded annual growth rate over the last five years.
 Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

-Xylem also reports organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Xylem’s organic revenue averaged 6.1% year-on-year growth.
+We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Xylem’s organic revenue averaged 5.8% year-on-year growth.
 Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.

-Looking ahead, sell-side analysts expect revenue to grow 4.7% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 3.1% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 Xylem’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
 As you can see below, it averaged an excellent 37.7% gross margin over the last five years.
-Said differently, roughly $37.71 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+That means Xylem only paid its suppliers $62.34 for every $100 in revenue.

 7. Operating Margin